saildot4k/Crystal-Chip-R34-v3/readme.txt

 You MUST boot the upgrade in Recovery Mode (Press Reset 3x) when an older version of BootManager is installed on your system!
 Failure to do so may result in a black screen!
 Otherwise try to press reset 6x and boot the CD.

 CC.1.2 and CC 2.0 can be upgraded to a 4MB DataFlash (AT45DB321D) without any source code changes.
 8MB DataFlash (AT45DB642D) needs support for 1056 byte Pages (hopefully incoming.
 Have testing to do.)
-Otherwise AT45DB641E can be used.
+Otherwise AT45DB641E-MWHN can be used(still testing, not in this branch).
 Determine best solution currently (most likely AT45D641E as is easily found and cheaper, and doesn't require 1056 byte pages)

 Release History: